-Celebrate Oktoberfest at home - any time you want to - with this low FODMAP Instant Pot Kartoffelsalat (German Potato Salad)!
-A perfect side dish for an Oktoberfest celebration, summer or early fall barbecue, or any lunch or dinner year-round, this warm and tangy Instant Pot Kartoffelsalat - German Potato Salad recipe is low FODMAP as well as Paleo compliant, dairy-free, gluten-free, and refined sugar-free.
+Celebrate Oktoberfest at home - any time you want to - with this Low FODMAP Instant Pot Kartoffelsalat (German Potato Salad)!
+A perfect side dish for an Oktoberfest celebration, summer or early fall barbecue, or any lunch or dinner year-round, this warm and tangy Kartoffelsalat - German Potato Salad recipe is low FODMAP as well as Paleo compliant, dairy-free, gluten-free, and refined sugar-free.

 My German Connection